So you've been having some challenges.

 Think twice if:

-You are in extreme crisis or suicidal — In these cases, you need immediate intervention from a trained professional.
+You're in extreme crisis or suicidal — in these cases, you need immediate intervention from a trained professional.

 Who Might Find Group Therapy to Be a Good Fit?

 Abe is having trouble managing his anger.
 He was recently given a warning at work for blowing up at coworkers and being rude to customers.
 Abe's work requires regional travel during the week.

 Mona,a part-time college student,has struggled with an eating disorder for years.
 She was recently discharged from the hospital after receiving intensive treatment and lives in an off-campus apartment.